 I am anemic and I was wondering what the adverse effects of this condition are.
 I don't seem to be noticing any.

-Sometimes people with anemia don’t notice any adverse effects — just like what you are experiencing now.
+Way to be proactive and get yourself in the know about how anemia can impact your health.
+Anemia is a condition that occurs when you don't have enough red blood cells or when they are not functioning properly.
+According to the American Society of Hematology anemia is the most common blood disorder and, like you, sometimes people with anemia don’t notice any adverse effects.
 If your anemia is mild enough, it may not cause any symptoms or the symptoms may appear so minor they are hard to notice.
-However, if your anemia gets worse, you may begin to experience symptoms.
-Keep your eye out for these:
+However, if your anemia gets worse, you may begin to experience more noticeable symptoms, such as:

 - Pale skin

 - Shortness of breath

 It can sometimes be difficult to tell if the symptoms you’re experiencing are associated with anemia or something else.
 For example, lack of sleep can often result in fatigue and cognitive difficulties, both of which are known effects of anemia.
 Anemia may also be linked to a higher risk of serious complications (such as low oxygen levels in vital organs), especially if it becomes severe.
 So, it’s wise to monitor any symptoms and be mindful if they change (or suddenly appear).